linuxkay/IncreaseWebCamFPS/README.md

 So basically, sinlge core system won't be able to achieve better FPS.

-However, it seems much more stable than cv2.VideoCapture.
+However, one benefit of using imtuils in single core system is more stable than cv2.VideoCapture.

 Using imutils in multile core gives better results